rohitpatwa/leetcode/Readme.md

 17. Letter Combinations of a Phone Number : Perform DFS.
 Create a number to char mapping.
 Call a helper function on each digit and iterate through it's chars recursively.
 1593.
 Split a String Into the Max Number of Unique Substrings : Iterate s and create cand.
 Add cand to seen set.
 Recursively call helper. max = max(max, helper() + 1) and backtrack.
 702. Search in a Sorted Array of Unknown Size : Start with r=1.
 Keep doubling r until reader(r) > target.
 Perform Binary Search between r/2 and r.
-116. Populating Next Right Pointers in Each Node : This solution is in O(n) space.
-Do level order traversal and create links within the level.
-117. Populating Next Right Pointers in Each Node II : This is O(1) space.
-Create parent, child and child_head nodes.
-Move parent node horizontally and create links in child nodes.
 547. Friend Circles : Keep a set of seen people.
 Now iterate on people from 1 to N, only those who are unseen.
 Do BFS on all it's unseen friends and mark all of them as seen.
 40. Combination Sum II : Similar to finding subsets problem.
 Here find subsets whose sum is equal to target.
 Sort candidates and skip repeat numbers.
-235. Lowest Common Ancestor of a Binary Search Tree : Use BST property.
-If both p and q are less than root, recurse on root left, similarly for root right.
-Else return root.
-236. Lowest Common Ancestor of a Binary Tree : LCA returns a node if it finds at least 1 of p and q in given tree.
-If we find 1 node in left tree and 1 in right sub tree, return root.
 654. Maximum Binary Tree : Find the max value and its index from the list.
 Create a node with max val. node.left = func(nums[:idx]), node.right = func(nums[i+1:]).
 346. Moving Average from Data Stream : Keep a queue of size k.
 Keep pushing numbers until capacity and return average.
+937. Reorder Data in Log Files : Iterate over logs and separate letter logs and digit logs.
+Sort letter logs and append them together in the result.
+259. 3Sum Smaller : Sort nums.
+Run and fix i from 1 to n-2.
+Run j=i+1, k=n-1. if nums[i]+nums[j]+nums[k]<target, count+= k-j, j+1; else: k-= 1.
+713. Subarray Product Less Than K : 2 pointer approach.
+Run right ptr by 1.
+Then till the subarr product is less than k, increment left by 1.
+Add right-left+1 to count.
+686. Repeated String Match : min_res = ceil(lenB/lenA).
+Check only 2 values for k i.e. min_res and min_res+1. if B not in A*k, return -1.
+734. Sentence Similarity : Create a set of all pairs of similar words.
+Then iterate of zip(S1, S2) and all pairs should be in the set or w1==w2.
+299. Bulls and Cows : One pass solution. d=[0]*10 for 10 digits.
+If s==g:b+=1;else: every secret key digit increases d[s].
+If we find d[s]<0 that means it has been guessed so c+=1.
+1217.
+Minimum Cost to Move Chips to The Same Position : Count the number of chips on odd positions and even positions.
+Return min(odd, even).
+246. Strobogrammatic Number : Create two dict of identical and rotation numbers which satisfy the condition.
+Compare every num[i] with num[~i] as per id and rot dicts.
+359. Logger Rate Limiter : Create a Q and a set S. Append (m, t ) in Q and add m in S. Whenever a new message comes, remove all the t-10 messages from Q and S and then add new one.
+189. Rotate Array : Create 2 parts of the array of size n-k and k.
+Reverse these two parts individually and then reverse the whole array.
+8. String to Integer (atoi) : Remove special chars except the sign char.
+Convert to int and return the number with min/max with limit number.
+12. Integer to Roman : Extract values for each place.
+Create dictionaries for each case at each place. roman = thou[th] + hund[h] + tens[t] + ones[o].
+165. Compare Version Numbers : Split on . and compare on each part.
+Iterate on max(len(v1), len(v2)).
+If index out of bounds, use 0 as filler.
+273. Integer to English Words : Create a sub function to print 3 digit numners.
+Use that function to print Billions, Millions, Thousands and Hundreds.
+387. First Unique Character in a String : Linear time constant space.
+Create a counter of str.
+Then iterate over chars of str, when ctr[str[i]]==1, return i.
+42. Trapping Rain Water : 2 sols.
+One with O(n) space, 2 aux array storing left_max and right_max till point i.
+Other using 2 pointers (l, r) and constant space.
+243. Shortest Word Distance : Maintain i1, i2 to store latest occurance of w1 and w2.
+When you find w1, do res = min(res, i - i2).
+Same for w2.
+88. Merge Sorted Array : Start your way from back and move forward.
+153. Find Minimum in Rotated Sorted Array : If arr[m] > arr[r] => l=m+1 else => r = m. return[l]
+163. Missing Ranges : Check the diff between consecutive elements of nums.
+If it's > 1, send it to format function.
+Add edge cases separately.
+75. Sort Colors : Use 2 pointers l=0, r=n-1.
+Iterate over the array, if i==0, swap with left and (l++, i++).
+If i==2, swap with rigth and (r++).
+Else i==1 (i++).
+103. Binary Tree Zigzag Level Order Traversal : Normal levelorder traversal.
+Flag to track direction.
+When appending temp to res, check flag to append temp or trmp[::-1].
+348. Design Tic-Tac-Toe : Create 2 arrays rows and cols of size n.
+For each move +1 or or -1 the respective row and cols.
+For diagonals just store 2 variables d1 and d2.
+957. Prison Cells After N Days : Run days one by one until the pattern repeats.
+Once the pattern repeats, find a cycle and do N=N%cycle.
+We the process remaining N one by one.
+833. Find And Replace in String : Store all the valid replacements in a list and sort them desc.
+The apply each change on S.
+31. Next Permutation : Go from right to left in inc order.
+Stop at smaller element, call it pivot.
+Reverse the arr on right of pivot and swap pivot with next greater element.
+1512.
+Number of Good Pairs : One pass solution.
+At each num, if it's seen before n times, increment res by n.
+Then increment d[num] by 1.
+61. Rotate List : Find len of ll. k = k%l.
+Then mode l-k-1 steps and break the ll.
+Add the remaining part of the LL in the front.

 #################################### STM #########################################

-937. Reorder Data in Log Files
-259. 3Sum Smaller
-713. Subarray Product Less Than K
-686. Repeated String Match
-734. Sentence Similarity
-299. Bulls and Cows
-246. Strobogrammatic Number
-359. Logger Rate Limiter
-26. Remove Duplicates from Sorted Array
-189. Rotate Array
-8. String to Integer (atoi)
-12. Integer to Roman
-165. Compare Version Numbers
-273. Integer to English Words
-387. First Unique Character in a String
-20. Valid Parentheses
-42. Trapping Rain Water
-138. Copy List with Random Pointer
-103. Binary Tree Zigzag Level Order Traversal
-348. Design Tic-Tac-Toe
-957. Prison Cells After N Days
-1592.
-Rearrange Spaces Between Words
-66. Plus One
-76. Minimum Window Substring
-159. Longest Substring with At Most Two Distinct Characters
-163. Missing Ranges
-809. Expressive Words
-833. Find And Replace in String
-31. Next Permutationf`
-1512.
-Number of Good Pairs
 1598.
 Crawler Log Folder
 1599.
 Maximum Profit of Operating a Centennial Wheel 1600.
 Throne Inheritance
 1504.
 Count Submatrices With All Ones
-61. Rotate List
 329. Longest Increasing Path in a Matrix
 170. Two Sum III - Data structure design
 394. Decode String